A Terrifying Tour Of This Haunted Prison Near St. Louis Is Not For The Faint Of Heart

 The Missouri State Penitentiary opened in 1836 just as our state was establishing government services.
 It operated as a maximum security prison for 168 years.
 After closing in 2004, the ominous castle-like brick fortress is now open for tours.

 They say the prison is haunted, with many reports of strange activity.
 It may be haunted, as it was a place of great sorrow for both the inmates and the guards who worked there.
 But for sure, a tour here is harrowing.
 Read below to prepare yourself for a walk through this dungeon-like prison.

 We’re aware that these uncertain times are limiting many aspects of life as we all practice social and physical distancing.
 While we’re continuing to feature destinations that make our state wonderful, we don’t expect or encourage you to go check them out immediately.
 We believe that supporting local attractions is important now more than ever and we hope our articles inspire your future adventures!
 And on that note, please nominate your favorite local business that could use some love right now: https://www.onlyinyourstate.com/nominate/

 A tour of this prison will haunt you, and you might come across the lingering spirits of those who never left these walls.
 Have you taken this prison tour?
 Share your experience with us in the comments below.

-official website for Missouri State Penitentiary Tours.
+For more information, check out the official website for Missouri State Penitentiary Tours.